 Over the years, other industries have been affected by asbestos.
 Not surprisingly, generations of asbestos miners developed debilitating and even fatal asbestos-related diseases.
 But asbestos has also been a factor in other types of mining.
 For example, it was a contaminant when workers mined for talc and vermiculite (a substance used in soil conditioners and insulation).
 See Mining for more details about asbestos-related diseases in miners and in the population living near the mines.

-Scientists and historians have estimated that over 3,000 products may have contained asbestos.
+Scientists and historians have estimated that over 4,000 products may have contained asbestos.
 In addition to industrial, maritime, building, and automotive products, the list includes consumer items such as household appliances and handheld hair dryers.
-The peak years for asbestos use in the United States were the 1960s and early 1970s when many of these asbestos-containing products were popular (Robert Virta, Some Facts About Asbestos, U.S. Geological Survey).
+The peak years for asbestos use in the United States were the late 1970s when many of these asbestos-containing products were popular (Robert Virta, Some Facts About Asbestos, U.S. Geological Survey).